James Murphy (electronic musician): Britney Spears

-In 2003, Murphy worked with pop singer Britney Spears on her album In the Zone, but the collaboration was unsuccessful.
+In 2003, Murphy worked with the pop singer Britney Spears on her album In the Zone, but the collaboration was unsuccessful.
 According to Murphy, "It was very strange – we were both lying on the floor, head-to head, working on lyrics in a notepad.
 She seemed eager to please, but it went nowhere.
 She went to dinner and just never came back."
 A track from their collaboration was leaked online in 2006.